microlinkhq/sdk/README.md

 We do not inject any CSS in your application.

-** microlinkjs** is shipped with a default minimal inline style.
+** microlinkjs** is shipped with default minimal inline styles.

-If you need to adapt the *look and feel*, each component of the card has been declared as a [BEM](http://getbem.com/introduction) class name.
+If you need to adapt the *look and feel*, each component of the card has been assigned a [BEM](http://getbem.com/introduction) class name.

-All the class names availables are:
+The available class names are:

 - `microlink_card`
 - `microlink_card__image`